Sale of a Residential Leasehold Property - Pricing

 • The term of the lease has to be extended as part of the transaction

-• Your lease requires you to obtain a licence from your landlord before you sell the property
+• Your lease requires you to obtain a licence from your landlord before you sell the property.

 • We have to pay a referral fee to the professional who referred you to us

-Key Stages in the Sale Process:
+Key Stages in the Sale process of a Residential Leasehold Property

 • Accept your instructions and provide you our initial advice